Cray-HPE/docs-csm/operations/rack_resiliency/RackResiliencyProcedure.md

 ### Stage 10 - Graceful shutdown of the identified rack

 If all “OK” from the “Step-5” and “Step-6” “ above, go ahead with graceful shutdown of all the nodes under identified rack.
+From any health node run "power_off_on.sh -r <rack_label_name> -s power_off" to power off all the ncn master/ worker nodes.
+                         OR

-        Auto login (ssh to master/ worker node from PIT node) and initiate “init 0” on all the nodes.
+Login (ssh to master/ worker node from PIT node) and initiate “init 0” on all the ncn master and worker nodes.

 ### Stage 11 - Run CSM health checks